-It's also possible that Rally cannot automatically find your JDK 8 home directory.
+It's also possible that Rally cannot automatically find your JDK 8 or JDK 9 home directory.
 In that case, it will ask you later in the configuration process.
+If you do not provide a JDK home directory, Rally cannot start Elasticsearch on this machine but you can still benchmark remote clusters.

-After the initial detection, Rally will try to autodetect your Elasticsearch project directory (either in the current directory or in . . /elasticsearch).
-If all goes well, then you will see this:
+After running the initial detection, Rally will try to autodetect your Elasticsearch project directory (either in the current directory or in . . /elasticsearch) or will choose a default directory: